 - 4 tablespoons shea butter

-- 4 tablespoons jojoba oil
+- 4 tablespoons jojoba oil or olive oil

 - 2 vitamin E liquid capsules